crlotwhite/synthv-script-helper/README.md

 This is an extension to aid in creating SynthV scripts.
 The description that was previously provided in Chinese has been changed to English and a command to open a reference document has been added.

+This extension is unfinished and is still under development.

 ## Features

 "Open SynthV Reference": Opens a webview where you can see the referenced documentation.
 Execute with the command palette.